 - 1 teaspoon cinnamon

-- ½ cup granulated erythritol, for rolling
+- ½ cup granulated sweetener, for rolling

 - small bowl of warm water for dipping fingers